 Get the info you need to put biochar water treatment to work for you sooner.
 The target publication date for A Field Guide… is late 2023.
 If you can’t wait to get started implementing, subscribe to receive advance book chapters as they’re written (approximately one chapter per month).

 Join the conversation.
 Provide comments and feedback, ask questions, and help shape the project to achieve its highest potential.
 Help it reach more people.

 Be first in line to get your free copy once it’s published, as a thank-you.

 Your contribution supports Aqueous Solutions’ efforts to advance the science of self-reliance.

 My mission in life is to use environmental chemistry and engineering to understand and repair ecological harms and empower marginalized peoples.

 I’m a born-n-bred Appalachian and a native of West-By-God-Virginia and damn proud of it.
 I studied chemistry and environmental engineering at Clemson (BS), biogeochemistry at Berkeley (MS), and environmental engineering at CU-Boulder (PhD).
-I’ve spent years bumming around rural and remote communities in Thailand, Burma/Myanmar, India, Nepal, Ladakh, Sri Lanka, and Mexico, and generally tried to make myself useful while doing so.
+I’ve spent years bumming around rural and remote communities in Thailand, Burma/Myanmar, India, Nepal, Ladakh, Sri Lanka, Mexico, and Ecuador, and generally tried to make myself useful while doing so.